ziwie0131/zi-weis-mcq-quiz-/README.md

   answer = input("Your answer: ")
   answer = answer.lower()
   if answer == "a":
-    output = "Yes, that's right!"
+    output = "Correct, that's right!"
     tracker =1
     score +=1
   elif answer == "b":
     output = "Wrong.
 If so, then it will be written as H and H - two hydrogen atoms." score -=1 elif answer == "c":
-    output = "Wrong.
-Clearly the number 2 in the formulae must mean something?" score -=1
+    output = "Wrong.The number 2 in the formulae must mean something?" score -=1

   elif answer == "d":
     output = "Wrong.
-What's the difference between a molecule and an atom?" score -=1
+Think about the difference between a molecule and an atom." score -=1
   else:
     output = "Please choose a, b, c or d only."